jvdspeare/hydroPi/README.md

     sudo raspi-config
     ```
 Select option 5 - Interfacing Options - then select SPI and confirm you wish to enable it.

+## Built With
+* [Adafruit](https://github.com/adafruit) - libraries for interfacing with the MCP3008 & SPI
+* [dash](https://github.com/plotly/dash) - Analytical Web Apps for Python.
+No JavaScript Required
+* [pandas](https://github.com/pandas-dev/pandas) - Flexible and powerful data analysis / manipulation library for Python
+* [pigpio](http://abyz.me.uk/rpi/pigpio/) - Libraries for interfacing with the GPIO pins and DHT22 sensor
+* [PyMySQL](https://github.com/PyMySQL/PyMySQL) - Pure Python MySQL Client

+## Authors
+* jvdspeare

+## License
+This project is licensed under the MIT License - see the LICENSE.md file for details